Ajn0r/cat-mouse-game/README.md

 Especially on how to display each letter of the word as an underscore while not guessed and also on how to determine if the game is finished.

+- [This website](https://inventwithpython.com/invent4thed/chapter8.html) for displaying the Ascii in the game

 #### W3School

 - For information on how to use Python modules and methods, such as random.choice() or time.sleep(), and more.